 There are ten (10) official National Heroes of Barbados.

 However, they had a few things in common.
-They were all champions of a cause, influenced positive social change and sustainable development on the island, and they supported and led the people of Barbados.
+They were all champions of a cause, influenced positive social change and sustainable development on the island, and supported and led Barbados’s people.

 It is only proper then that we pay tribute to these fine individuals for their contribution to Barbadian history.